Welcome to Heroes Lounge!

 Every Monday, the website will assign you a new opponent.
 There are several places to find this info:

 - On the page for your division, there is a complete overview for each round.

 - On your team page, you can find a list of all your own matches (including ones you have yet to play, but not the ones you have yet to receive).

 Once you have found your opponents, the next step is to get in contact with the opposing captain.
-This is usually done via Discord, and you can find your opponent's Discord-tag on this website and in the pinned overview of captains per team in your division channel in our Discord.
+This is best done via Discord.
+You can find your opponent's Discord-tag on this website and in the pinned overview of captains per team in your division channel in our Discord.

 2. Scheduling the game with your opponents

 As captain, it is your responsibility to find a time for the match in collaboration with the opposing captain.
 Depending on several factors, this can sometimes be a lengthy and difficult process of back and forth between you and the other captain.

 It is recommended that you try to be proactive and reach out to your opponents early.
 Just remember to be open and cooperative with the other captain.